ExperienceLovelace/ha-floorplan/docs/_docs/02-02-example_floorplanner_home.md

 ## Example

-This floorplan have a background, created with the online web-bsed software called <a href="https://floorplanner.com/" targer="_blank">Floorplanner</a>.
+This floorplan have a background, created with the online web-based software called <a href="https://floorplanner.com/" targer="_blank">Floorplanner</a>.

 {% include floorplan_example %}